 In this section, we list the class-specific cards that are important for you as a Shaman.

-- Lightning Bolt - Priority = MEDIUM: Lightning Bolt serves as a cheap removal spell and doubles up as a burst finisher for many Shaman decks.
+- - Priority = MEDIUM: Lightning Bolt serves as a cheap removal spell and doubles up as a burst finisher for many Shaman decks.

-- Lightning Storm - Priority = HIGH: Lightning Storm is your key AoE tool for catching up on the board when you fall behind.
+- - Priority = HIGH: Lightning Storm is your key AoE tool for catching up on the board when you fall behind.
 However, it is less essential for proactive Shaman decks that aim to dominate the board from start to finish.